jhji-soochow/MAIN/README.md

 TODO:
-We will upload some pretrained models, so the readers can directly interpolate their testing images with our code.
+We will upload some pretrained models and inference code of MAIN.

 <!-- #### How to interpolate your test images with our published pretrained models.

 You can test our MAIN method with your own images.
 Place your images into any place ( our default folder is ``test``).